roykho/woocommerce-geolocation-based-products/readme.txt

 = 1.4.2 =
 * Update - Missing Vendor folder when uploading to repo

+= 1.4.1 =
+* Update - Missing Vendor folder when uploading to repo

 = 1.4.0 =
 * Update - Removed freegeoip infavor of MaxMind GeoIP
 * Update - Removed Chosen for Select2